Reserved .UK Rights FAQS

 This was a release process, running from the 1st to the 5th July inclusive, making previously reserved names available in batches (one batch per day).

-Stage one is now complete and a list of registrars who participated in the release can be found here.
+Stage one is now complete, and you can find a list of registrars who participated in the release here.

 Stage Two – 8th July to 12th July